HRKings/url-shortener/README.md

 docker-compose -f docker-compose.yml -f docker-compose.run.yml up -d
 ```

+# API Specification

+_An OpenAPI specification can be found under the `assets` directory in the root of this repository_

+The service only has two endpoints:

+## POST `/`

+Used to shorten an URL, accepts a JSON body containing a `url` property with the URL to be shortened

+## GET `/:short_url_id`

+Redirects the user to the original URL

 # SQL Structure

+_A SQL script to create the tables can be found under the `assets` directory in the root of this repository_
 ![SQL Diagram](assets/sql_diagram.png)

-A SQL script to create the tables can be found under the `assets` directory in the root of this repository